-- // I have identified the year in which this occurs. - [The number of cigarettes consumed in Australia increases from 1935 to 1980] [with random peaks and troughs throughout.]
-[Reaching a maximal peak at approximately 10 cigarettes per adult per day in the late 1980's,] [the results then decrease until reaching four cigarettes per adult per day in 2010.]
+- / I have identified the year in which this occurs.2 - [The number of cigarettes consumed in Australia increases from 1935 to 19801] [with random peaks and troughs throughout.2] [Reaching a maximal peak at approximately 10 cigarettes per adult per day in the late 1980's,3] [the results then decrease until reaching four cigarettes per adult per day in 2010.4]

-$\checkmark$ $\approx$ I have stated that the trend increases between 1935 to 1980. $\checkmark$ $\approx$ I have stated there are random peaks and troughs. $\checkmark$ $\approx$ I have approximated the maximal point. $\checkmark$ $\bigotimes$ I have described the final decrease. $\checkmark$ $\approx$ I have used data in my response.
-Janan and France's granhs both share a similar shane increasin
+\checkmark \approx I have stated that the trend increases between 1935 to 1980.
+1 \checkmark \approx I have stated there are random peaks and troughs.
+2 \checkmark \approx l have approximated the maximal point.
+3 \checkmark \approx I have described the final decrease.
+4 \checkmark \approx I have used data in my response. Ē d English the ball of a statistical second strategy in the second s

-- [Japan and France's graphs both share a similar shape, increasing between 1935 and 1980, before falling between 1980 and 2010.]
-[However, the magnitude of the increase in Japan's graph is greater, reaching approximately 9.5 cigarettes per adult per day,] [compared to France's peak at approximately 6.5 cigarettes per adult per day.] - I have explained how both graphs are similar. - I have stated that the magnitude of Japan's graph is greater. - I have made a comparison to France's graph. - 🖉 💥  I have used data in my response.
+- [Japan and France's graphs both share a similar shape, increasing between 1935 and 1980, before falling between 1980 and 2010.1] [However, the magnitude of the increase in Japan's graph is greater, reaching approximately 9.5 cigarettes per adult per day,2] [compared to France's peak at approximately 6.5 cigarettes per adult per day.3] - 🖉 💥 I have explained how both graphs are similar.1 - I have stated that the magnitude of Japan's graph is greater.2 - I have made a comparison to France's graph.3 - 🖉 💥  I have used data in my response.